BartMassey/numeric-cores/README.md

 a positive number and producing an integer.

 This solver assumes no zero digits in the input, as things get confusing otherwise.
-Roman numerals are a work in progress.
-There is currently no CLI: just edit the code for now.
+Roman numerals are available but a bit fragile.

 # Acknowledgments